 Cold or freezing climates

 There is no product that can stop insulin from freezing in very cold environments.
-The safest thing is to keep the insulin close to your body to prevent it from freezing.
-Similarly, your strips and blood glucose meter can also be protected by your body temperature by keeping it close to you.
+The safest thing to do is keep your insulin close to your body to prevent it from freezing.
+Similarly, your strips and blood glucose meter can also be protected by your body temperature by keeping them close to you.
 If you are sleeping in sleeping bags, bring your insulin, meter and strips in the sleeping bag with you.

-Arrive early to allow extra time for customs inspections.
-Advise Customs officers that you have diabetes and that you have supplies with you.
+Arrive early at the airport to allow extra time for customs inspections.
+Advise the customs officers that you have diabetes and that you have supplies with you.
 Make sure you have the following with you:

 - Doctor's letter (give them a copy only and always keep original)

 Take all your diabetes supplies and medication in your carry on luggage and share the spare supplies amongst your partner or friends in case one bag is misplaced or stolen.
 All diabetes supplies and equipment are allowed through customs.

 - Find out more information about medication exemptions onboard flights

 - Find out more information on what you can bring on board with you (PDF)

 Should you encounter any problems with customs ask for the shift supervisor.
 The supervisor is employed by The Department of Infrastructure and Regional Development and is aware of laws, rules and regulations.